Marriage, Divorce, and Trial Separation

 There are several universal cons to leaving a marriage.
 You can have a deep sense of personal failure as you enter into new relationships.
 You may also feel ashamed about the failure of your marriage in front of your family.
 Often an individual will feel quite confused and will not be sure about whether or not to leave the marriage.
 There may be a number of passionate reconciliations and break-ups in rapid succession.
 A divorce will also have a lasting impact on the emotional growth of your children.

 If you are already considering divorce, a good alternative before filing paperwork to implement the divorce

-proceedings may be a trial seperation.
-A trial seperation will give you and your husband or wife the space you need
+proceedings may be a trial separation.
+A trial separation will give you and your husband or wife the space you need

 to really evaluate the pros and cons of the marriage appropriately.
-Living seperately will also enable you both to
+Living separately will also enable you both to

 work on the issues in your marriage without being in such a pressure cooker.

 One of the major advantages of a trial separation is that it allows you and your spouse to work out your issues in a comfortable way.
 Often times when you're under the same roof and around each other all of the time, you can't get to the real solutions because of the abiding hostility and anger.
 However, when you're given some breathing room, it allows both of you to see the situation more clearly and decide if there are workable solutions to your problems.
 After you have gained some clarity, you will be able to evaluate both the positive and negative aspects of your marriage and decide whether or not to renew your marital vows or separate for good.